logicbomb-1/M.E.F/README.md

 python3 endpoint_finder.py -p <target file>
 ```

-where <target file> is the file containing all the domains.
+where "target file" is the file containing all the domains.

 ## Deployment